Death and state funeral of George VI: Funeral

-At Windsor the coffin was taken from the train and hauled, like in London, by sailors on a gun carriage through the town to St George's Chapel in Windsor Castle.
+At Windsor the coffin was taken from the train and hauled, as in London, by sailors on a gun carriage through the town to St George's Chapel in Windsor Castle.
 This procession was similar to the one in London, though smaller.
 It moved along the road (today the B3022) from the station past the castle and St John the Baptist Church before turning into Park Street at the Soldier's Statue and eventually moving up the Long Walk towards the castle.
 The coffin's arrival at the Royal Chapel was marked by naval petty officers piping the admiral over the side.
 Following the coffin, carried again by eight guardsmen, up the chapel steps, Elizabeth II gave way to usual precedence in allowing her mother to proceed ahead of her.
 Television cameras were excluded from the funeral inside the chapel, however it was broadcast on radio by the BBC and NBC.
 The service was presided over by the Archbishop of Canterbury, Geoffrey Fisher, and the Archbishop of York, Cyril Garbett Also present were the Bishop of Winchester (Alwyn Williams), who read the lesson, and the Dean of Windsor (Eric Hamilton).

 The music for the service included the last funeral sentence from the Book of Common Prayer, "I heard a Voice from Heaven", in a new setting by William Henry Harris, the organist and director of music at the chapel.
 Other music included the hymn "The Strife is O'er, the Battle Done" and the anthem, "God be in my head and in my understanding" in a setting by Walford Davies, which was sung after the Garter Principal King of Arms had proclaimed the late king's style and titles.
 Elizabeth II placed the king's colour of the Grenadier Guards on the coffin at the end of the service.
 The recessional voluntary was Hubert Parry's prelude to "Ye boundless realms of joy", which had been specifically requested by Elizabeth II to end the service on a hopeful rather than mournful note.